DS3Lab/RosENet/README.md

 A script `install.sh` is included, which creates a Conda environment and install the necessary requirements.

-Pyrosetta must be installed manually due to the required license.
-It can be copied next to the RosENet folder or by adding it to the `PYTHONPATH`.
+Rosetta and Pyrosetta must be installed manually due to the required license.

+Pyrosetta can be copied next to the RosENet folder or by adding it to the `PYTHONPATH`.

+You must set the path to Rosetta's main folder in the attribute `rosetta.root` in file `RosENet/constants.py` [LINK](RosENet/constants.py#L65)

 ## How to run